strogiyotec/WanShiTong/Algorithms/DynamicProgramming.md

 solve each of them independently, store result of each problem\

 ## Steps
-1. Characterize the structure of an optimal solution
+1. Characterise the structure of an optimal solution
 2. Recursive define the value of an optimal solution
 3. Compute the value of an optimal solution typically in a bottom up fashion
 4. Construct an optimal solution from computed information